 In a nutshell: assessing student's performance in a way which is strictly aligned with the learning objectives of a course is good because it efficiently direct students towards absorbing the material of the course instead of trying to "figuring out the system".

 In this talk: pointless exams is a controlled, fair, and immediate approach to assess students in an aligned way.

 Outline:

-- 1. Some theory
+- 1. Why

-- 2. Some practise
+- 2. How

-- 3. Some results
+- 3. Results